 Fault Tree Analysis should be considered any time you want to assess the risk and probability of an event you want to prevent.

-FTA is employed in high-risk sectors, such as the nuclear power industry, and military and aerospace industries where mission success and safety is paramount.
+Oftentimes, FTA is employed in high-risk sectors, such as the nuclear power industry, and military and aerospace industries where mission success and safety is paramount.
 In some cases, in industries associated with highly critical outcomes, such as those involving loss of life or mission failure, fault tree analyses may be a contractual or regulatory requirement.